samvardani/GuardBench/README.md

-## SeaRai — real-time safety scoring with REST, gRPC, shadow telemetry, chaos drills, evidence packs
+## SeaRei — real-time safety scoring with REST, gRPC, shadow telemetry, chaos drills, evidence packs

 **by SeaTechOne LLC**

-SeaRai is an embeddable AI safety engine.
+SeaRei is an embeddable AI safety engine.
 It provides low-latency safety scoring via REST and gRPC, operational telemetry for shadow traffic, chaos/incident drills, and signed evidence packs for governance.

 ### Quickstart (one screen)